El Salvador: Retrial for woman accused of abortion | The China Post

 The termination of a pregnancy in the Central American country carries a jail term of up to eight years, but women can also face 30-60 years in prison if charged with aggravated homicide as a result of an abortion or miscarriage.

-According to the Citizen Group for the Decriminalization of Abortion, more than 20 women are currently behind bars in El Salvador for abortion crimes after they suffered miscarriages, pregnancy complications or stillbirths.
+According to the Citizen Group for the Decriminalization of Abortion, more than 20 women are currently behind bars in El Salvador after suffering miscarriages, pregnancy complications or stillbirths.

 Read more: German doctors convicted over abortion law